luppala21/FluTracker/README.md

-# COVIDTracker
+# FluTracker
-COVID-19 Mutation Tracker using Cooccurrence Networks
+Influenza Type A Mutation Tracker of the M1 matrix protein using Cooccurrence Networks